Having Done All Stand: Choosing Courage Under Threat

 We all face the pain and troubles of life, but we don’t all face them the same way.
-Some rage.
+Some rage and scream.
 Some cower.
 Some tremble.
 Some hide.
 Some fight.
 Some flee.
-For most people, our reaction to anxiety, fear, shock, stress, trauma and difficulties depends on what is going on inside and outside of us – and how high the stakes are.
+Some freeze in fear.
+For most people, the reaction to anxiety, fear, shock, stress, trauma and difficulties depends on what is going on inside and outside – and how high the stakes are.